codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a fish wearing a bowtie?
-Sofishticated.
+Why are skeletons so calm?
+Because nothing gets under their skin.

 ## Daily Trivia

-Which of these names was an actual codename for a cancelled Microsoft project?
+.at is the top-level domain for what country?
- 1. Saturn
+ 1. Australia
- 2. Pollux
+ 2. Argentina
- 3. Neptune
+ 3. Austria
- 4. Enceladus
+ 4. Angola

 <details>
   <summary>Answer</summary>
-  Neptune
+  Austria
 </details>